mrsimpson/homelab/homelab-config/README.md

 # Pulumi Config Backup with SOPS/AGE

-Encrypt and backup your entire Pulumi configuration (secrets + public values) using SOPS and AGE asymmetric encryption.
+Encrypt and backup your entire Pulumi configuration (stack config + ESC environments + secrets) using SOPS and AGE asymmetric encryption.

 ## Files